I wrote a book on attention.

 I wrote Can I Have Your Attention?
 (Wiley), which became a bestseller.
 I also have ADHD.
 My wife finds this funnier than I do.

 I built a company around the question of distraction.
 Nobody teaches you how to run a business.
 You just run one and figure out which mistakes are survivable.
 The company grew.
-I got to test the same ideas in front of hundreds of different rooms and learn the difference between what actually changes how people think and what just sounds good for an hour.
+I got to test the same ideas in front of hundreds of different audiences and learn the difference between what actually changes how people think and what just sounds good for an hour.

 The attention space got swallowed by productivity culture.
 Time management tips, efficiency hacks, hustle content, self-optimization as a lifestyle.
 For me it was always much bigger than that.
 It still frames how I see the world.
 But I pulled back from leading with it, because you probably don’t want the guy with ADHD up there telling you how to focus.
 And honestly I’m not sure relentless focus is a goal worth chasing anyway.